 Pump.
 Transport water from the water source to the pipe network.

 Filtering.
-Filter the water to prevent blockage of the pipeline and drip irrigation belt and ensure the normal operation of the system.
+Filter the water with agricultural irrigation filters to prevent blockage of the pipeline and drip irrigation belt and ensure the normal operation of the system.

 Drip irrigation monitoring method: galvanized iron pipes with a diameter of 46 mm.